rebahama/employee-add/README.md

 * Code passed the [Pep8Validator](http://pep8online.com/checkresult) with no errors.

 # Depoyment
  This project was deployed on Heroku.
-With the help of Gitgub.
+With the help of Github.

  Github.
  * Use the template for python provided by Code institute.